SourceFed: Audience and viewership

 From May to December 2012, Deadline Hollywood tracked the weekly views of all the original premium channels on YouTube.
 The channel was consistently one of the top original channels every week.
-On May 26, 2012, the SourceFed YouTube channel reached the 100 million video view milestone.
+In May 2012, the SourceFed YouTube channel reached the 100 million video view milestone.
 On August 1, 2012, SourceFed became the first of the YouTube original channels to reach 500,000 subscribers.
-In celebration of the event, 20 Minutes or Less uploaded a special video onto SourceFed that featured clips of SourceFed's audience congratulating them and stating the reason that they subscribed to the channel.
+In celebration of the event, SourceFed uploaded a special 20 Minutes or Less video that featured clips of SourceFed's audience congratulating them and stating the reason that they subscribed to the channel.

 SourceFed was one of the most popular YouTube original channels, as the channel earned over 20 million monthly views.
 Due to its success, SourceFed was among the 30-40% of original channels to be renewed by YouTube in November 2012.
 On July 14, 2013, the SourceFed channel reached one million subscribers.